-However, the Boggle will easily warm up to them the minute they know that the stranger is a friend.
+However, this dog will easily warm up to them the minute he knows that the stranger is a friend.

 How much grooming does a Boxer Beagle mix need?

-When it comes to shedding, the Boxer Beagle mix has a coat that sheds moderate to low amounts of fur.
-Winter is when they shed the most.
+When it comes to shedding, he has a coat that sheds moderately to low amounts of fur.
+Winter is when he sheds the most.

-The Beagle Boxer mix’s coat requires weekly brushing to remove dead hairs.
+This crossbreed’s coat requires weekly brushing to remove loose hairs.

-Bathing is required only when needed, as frequent baths will strip the Boggle’s coat of natural oils.
+Bathing is required only when needed, as frequent baths will strip the Bogle’s coat of natural oils.

 Make sure to use a dog shampoo for sensitive skin.
-You can use a wet towel to rub down your Boxel’s coat to keep him fresh in between baths.
+You can use a wet towel to rub down your dog’s coat to keep him fresh in between baths.

-It is important to keep the Boggle’s ears dry and clean after baths.
+It is important to keep his ears dry and clean after baths.
 Their ears need to be cleaned weekly to avoid ear infections.

 Nails should be trimmed monthly.
 You can either do the trimming yourself or have a pet groomer do it for you.
 Brush the Boggle’s teeth two to three times a week.

-You should also introducing your Boxer-Beagle puppy to proper grooming at a young age, so you won’t have problems keeping him clean as he grows up.
+You should also introduce your Boxer-Beagle puppy to proper grooming at a young age, so you won’t have problems keeping him clean as he grows up.